 MSc postgraduate taught courses

-We offer one-year postgraduate masters courses in Stem Cell and Regenerative Medicine, Molecular and Cellular Basis of Human Disease or Integrative Physiology and Pharmacology, Sensory Neuroscience and our latest course Genomic Approaches to Drug Discovery.
+We offer one-year postgraduate masters courses in Stem Cell and Regenerative Medicine, Molecular and Cellular Basis of Human Disease, Integrative Physiology and Pharmacology, Sensory Neuroscience and our latest course Genomic Approaches to Drug Discovery.

 These rapidly expanding areas of biomedical research with their insights into disease mechanisms and exciting therapeutic potential offer excellent employment opportunities for graduates trained in these disciplines.